sigasi/sigasi_insights/content/manual/linting-verilog.md

 pager: true
 ---

-# List of (System)Verilog code rules
+# List of Verilog and SystemVerilog code rules

-The table below lists the (System)Verilog code rules that can be checked automatically by Sigasi Studio.
+The table below lists the Verilog and SystemVerilog code rules that can be checked automatically by Sigasi Studio.
 The availability of code rules depends on the license requirements.

 ## ST code rules